Single Candlestick Patterns: Overview, 8 Types, Trading Strategy, Pros vs Cons

 What Does a Single Candlestick Pattern Indicate?

-Single candlestick patterns each indicate unique insights into the psychology between bullish and bearish forces over a specific trading session.
+Single candlestick patterns indicate unique insights into the psychology between bullish and bearish forces over a specific trading session.
 The shape, color, and components of an individual candlestick reflect the battle between buyers and sellers during that period.
 Analyzing a candlestick’s structure and where it emerges in the context of previous price action offers clues about current sentiment and future direction.

 Single candlesticks indicate whether bulls or bears are in control and the strength of their conviction.
 Longer real bodies signify intense momentum from either buyers or sellers.
 Small, real bodies represent indecision and consolidation.
 Upper and lower wicks show where the battle lines were drawn and how prices fluctuated between support and resistance.